Catherine Verfaillie

-Catherine M. Verfaillie ([kaːtəˈrinə vərˈfɑi]; born in Ypres, 1957) obtained an M.D. from the Katholieke Universiteit Leuven in 1982.
-After graduation, she specialized in internal medicine and in 1987.
-Currently she works as a Belgian molecular biologist and professor at the Katholieke Universiteit Leuven (Leuven, Belgium).
+Catherine M. Verfaillie ([kaːtəˈrinə vərˈfɑi]; born 1957 in Ypres) is a Belgian molecular biologist.
+After obtaining an M.D. from the Catholic University of Leuven (KU Leuven) in 1982, she specialized in internal medicine in 1987.
+She currently she works as a biologist and a professor at KU Leuven.

 Her work on the ability of adult stem cells to differentiate to different cell types has garnered controversy due to accusations of poor laboratory practices and fabrication of data by members of her laboratory.

-In 2019 it was shown that several of her more recent paper also contained altered images and potential fraud was committed.
-An investigation by the KU Leuven Commission on Research Integrity, finished in July 2020, concluded that there was no breach of research integrity in the investigated publications, but that some papers did contain innacurate figures.
+In 2019, it was shown that several of her more recent papers also contained altered images and potential fraud was committed.
+An investigation by the KU Leuven Commission on Research Integrity, finished in July 2020, concluded that there was no breach of research integrity in the investigated publications, but that some papers did contain inaccurate figures.

 Career

 After her specialization in internal medicine she departed for the United States as a research fellow at the University of Minnesota where she worked in the lab of Phillip McGlave in hematopoiesis and stromal control of hematopoietic stem cells, in 1991 becoming a professor in the Department of Medicine, becoming a full professor in 1997.
 Verfaillie later became the director of the Stem Cell Institute at the University of Minnesota (U.S.) from 1998 until 2006.
 In a widely noted paper in 2002, she claimed a specific type of adult-derived stem cells (termed multipotent adult progenitor cells (MAPC)).

 She is a Professor of Medicine in the Division of Hematology, Oncology and Transplantation of the University of Minnesota's Medical School.
 She holds the Anderson Chair in Stem Cell Biology and the McKnight's Presidential Chair in Stem Cell Biology.
 She now leads the Stamcel Instituut te Leuven (SCIL, Stem Cell Institute Leuven) at the Katholieke Universiteit Leuven in Leuven, Belgium.
 She is a member of the Advisory Board of the Itinera Institute think-tank.